 8. Moon Spine Tattoo

-The moon represents femininity, intuition and emotion.
-This makes it a good choice for those who want their spine tattoo to represent their inner beauty rather than just something physical like flowers or animals would represent
+The moon represents femininity, intuition, and emotion.
+This makes it a good choice for those who want their spine tattoo to represent their inner beauty rather than just something physical like flowers or animals would represent.
+Moon tattoos come in all shapes and sizes, but the most common designs include shooting stars or clouds.

 9. Lotus Flower Spine Tattoo